 Amanda, moving around her room and humming softly to herself, heard the door open and turned, her eyes bright with anticipation.
-Then she stiffened, with a swift, almost defensive motion.
+Then she stiffened, with a swift, almost defen-sive motion.
 It was Sylvia, not Edward, who was entering the room.

 "Oh, Amanda, I'm so glad you're alone," Sylvia smiled brightly.
 But there was no answering smile on Amanda's lips.
 "I want to talk to you.
-You really need a friend to advise you-"
+You really need a friend to advise

 "I have a friend-Edward-and he is all I need," Amanda said.
 "But that's just it, Amanda," Sylvia said softly, deliberately.
+"There via said softly, deliberately.
 "There are so many things you don't understand.
 You are only-forgive me for saying this-but you're only a Valley girl.
 You shouldn't come to this dance tonight.
-You'll be terribly out of place, and I'm sure you'll be miserable and unhappy."
+You'll be terribly out of place, and I'm sure you'll be miserable and unhappy.'

 Amanda looked directly into the beautiful face and hard eyes.
 "Edward has asked me, and if you want to be a dutiful wife you wouldn't say anything against his wishes.
-Besides, to tell you the truth, I don't like you, Sylvia, and I don't trust you."
+Besides, to tell you the truth, I don't like you, Sylvia, and I don't trust you.

 YOU dare to speak to me like that!"
 Sylvia's eyes flashed.
 "You poor, foolish girl!
 Now I will tell you the truth.
 Edward has asked you out of pity.
+He's too kind for his own. pity.
 He's too kind for his own good.
 He is sorry for you.
 If you go you'll shame him before all his friends.
 Of course, if you're willing to accept pity I can't say anything more-" and she was out of the room.